NDB Cluster supports storing nonindexed columns of

 See also Disk Data file system parameters.

-NDB 8.0.19 (and later) provides improved support when using Disk Data tables with solid-state drives, in particular those using NVMe.
+NDB 8.0 provides improved support when using Disk Data tables with solid-state drives, in particular those using NVMe.
 See the following documentation for more information: